FredHutch/tfcb_2022/homeworks/homework05/README.md

-# Homework 5: Intro to Python
+# Homework 7: Python data analysis and remote computing

-The assignment includes material from lectures 9 and 12.
-It is due on Thursday, November 7 at noon through GitHub Classroom.
-The assignment is worth 50 points (plus 5 extra credit points), with partial credit possible (this is more likely if you include code comments so we understand your intentions).
+This assignment includes material from lectures 15 and 16 (Python data analysis and modeling) as well as lectures 17 and 18 (remote computing).
+It is due on Thursday, December 5 at noon through GitHub Classroom.

-If you have difficulty viewing this notebook in GitHub, copy the URL to the page and paste it into [nbviewer](https://nbviewer.jupyter.org) to render.
+Point values are listed with each question, and the assignment is worth 80 points total.

-This assignment uses output from a genomic analysis.
-Because the instructions for each question describe the desired output in relation to the specific data provided, you should not need a deep understanding of the specific data to complete the assigned exercises.
+Don't forget to include references to the sources you used to obtain your answer, including your classmates (if you are working in groups).
+A failure to include code comments and to cite your sources (if applicable) will result in a reduction in your grade.

 **Instructions:**
 - Clone the repository created when you accept the invitation from GitHub Classroom
-- Add your code to the notebook to answer each question.
-Please note that your notebook needs to contain the `data` directory in order for the included code to run.
+- Complete questions from each of the two sections:
-- Take advantage of the code chunks included at the bottom of the page!
+  - [`homework07python.ipynb`](homework07python.ipynb): Add your code to the notebook to answer each question.
+Prior to final submission, make sure your entire notebook is executable, and has been executed in order (in the "Cell" menu, select "Run All").
-- Make sure your entire notebook is executable, and has been executed in order (in the "Cell" menu, select "Run All")
+  - [`homework07unix.md`](homework07unix.md): Replace the text where indicated with code and answers.